tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 | `orgAdminPassword` | The System Administrator password for the Salesforce org |
 | `orgAdminSecurityToken` | The security token for the Salesforce Org System Administrator User |

-If you need to move this type of authentication scheme around, just copy and paste it to another folder or location in the current folder.
+If you need to move this type of Administrator or Buyer authentication scheme around, just copy and paste it to another folder or location in the current folder since regular copy / paste operations of these objects is supported in Postman.

 ### oAuth 2.0 is set once per folder where needed

-Please don't take a "do-it-yourself" approach here.
+Please don't take on a "do-it-yourself" approach with the oAuth 2.0 setup.
 Why?

 1. Most importantly, you don't need to.
+This has all been completed using variables.
+There's no guesswork on which log in needs the token appended to the password, etc.
-2. There's some scripting which checks if your token set up is correct to begin making requests.
+2. There's scripting which checks if your token set up is correct to begin making requests.
 3. Tokens are passed in subsequent requests using __Bearer Token__ authentication on the requests needing it.
+Just turn it on - done.
-4. This was done "by design" so you can easily add your own requests or copy them and move them around with little to no impact whenever oAuth is needed.
+4. This was done "by design" so you can easily add your own requests or copy them and move them around with little to no impact whenever oAuth 2.0 is needed.
-5. You can also find and copy the requests named something like "Set your oAuth 2.0 Token in Authorization tab" whenever you need to establish oAuth 2.0 before another request or add it to a folder (regular copy paste operations of these objects is supported in Postman).
+5. You can also find and copy the requests named something like "Set your oAuth 2.0 Token in Authorization tab" whenever you need to establish oAuth 2.0 before another request or add it to a folder.

 #### Establishing oAuth 2.0 (First Time and Details)

 - Look for the request with a name like "Set your oAuth 2.0 Token in Authorization tab"
-- Don't try to do a bunch of manual work on your token setup or get fancy as it's all filled in for you with variables.
+- Please don't try to do a bunch of manual work on your token setup or get fancy.
+Agains, it's all filled in for you with variables.

-Just follow these steps which will also be provided during an oAuth error state in Postman's __Console__ as errors:
+Follow these steps which will also be provided during an oAuth error state in Postman's *Console* as errors:

 1. Click on the Request with a name like "Set your oAuth 2.0 Token here in Authorization tab"
 2. Click the "Authorization" tab